 The Series A Preferred Shares have an issue price of \$25.00 per share.
 For the period from and including June 30, 2011 to, but excluding, July 31, 2016 (the "Initial Fixed Rate Period"), holders of Series A Preferred Shares were entitled to receive fixed, cumulative, preferential cash dividends, if, as and when declared by the Board of Directors, payable quarterly each year, at an annual rate equal to \$1.25 (or 5.000%) per share.
 During the current Subsequent Fixed Rate Period, which began on July 31, 2016 and will end on July 30, 2021, holders of Series A Preferred Shares are entitled to receive fixed, cumulative, preferential cash dividends, if, as and when declared by the Board of Directors, at an annual rate equal to approximately \$0.8177 (or 3.271%) per share, payable quarterly each year.
-Thereafter, during Subsequent Fixed Rate Periods, the holders of Series A Preferred Shares will be entitled to receive fixed, cumulative, preferential cash dividends of Directors, payable quarterly each year.
-Thereafter, during Subsequent Fixed Rate Periods, if, as and when declared by the Board of Directors, preferential cash dividends, if, as and when declared by the Board of Directors, preferential cash dividends, if, as and when declared by the Board of Directors, preferential cash dividends, if, as and when declared by the Board of Directors, preferential cash dividends, if, as and when declared by the Board of Directors, preferential cash dividends, if, as and when declared by the Board of Directors, payable quarterly in each year during the Subsequent Fixed Rate Period, in an annual amount per share determined by multiplying the annual fixed dividend rate (that is, the rate equal to the sum of the yield to maturity determined on the 30th day prior to the first day of the applicable Subsequent Fixed Rate Period (assuming semi-annual compounding) of a Canadian dollar denominated non-callable Government of Canada bond with a term to maturity of five years plus 2.71%) applicable to such Subsequent Fixed Rate Period b
+Thereafter, during Subsequent Fixed Rate Periods, the holders of Series A Preferred Shares will be entitled to receive fixed, cumulative, preferential cash dividends, if, as and when declared by the Board of Directors, payable quarterly in each year during the Subsequent Fixed Rate Period, in an annual amount per share determined by multiplying the annual fixed dividend rate (that is, the rate equal to the sum of the yield to maturity determined on the 30th day prior to the first day of the applicable Subsequent Fixed Rate Period (assuming semi-annual compounding) of a Canadian dollar denominated non-callable Government of Canada bond with a term to maturity of five years plus 2.71%) applicable to such Subsequent Fixed Rate Period by \$25.00.